Costs and Aid

 Tuition and Fees

-For the 2016-17 Academic Year the fixed cost of an AUBG education are as follows:
+For the 2016-17 Academic Year the costs for attending AUBG full time are as follows:

 |Average Tuition*||$ 6,500|